-Students lacking curricular requirements are admissible into AA or AS programs in the community colleges but must remediate curricular deficiencies in the basic academic skills at the earliest possible time but within the first 24 collegelevel hours attempted.
+Students lacking curricular requirements are admissible into AA or AS programs but must remediate curricular deficiencies in the basic academic skills at the earliest possible time but within the first 24 college-level hours attempted.
 Students continuously enrolled in courses designed to remove deficiencies may be allowed to continue enrollment beyond the 24 hour limit.
 In addition, students must remove curricular deficiencies in a discipline area before taking collegiate level work in that discipline.